Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Gippsland Regional Partnerships Logo Our partnership comprises business and community members from across Gippsland who care passionately about the future of our region.

-They are joined on the partnership by the Chief Executive Officers (CEOs) of our local government areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the partnership) and a Deputy Secretary from the Victorian Government.
+They are joined by the Chief Executive Officers (CEOs) of our local councils and TAFE, two representatives of the Regional Development Australia (RDA) Gippsland Committee and a representative from the Victorian Government.

 Business and community members